Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Abstract

 \section{Abstract}

-Accurate and generalizable Reynolds-averaged Navier-Stokes (RANS) models for turbulent flows rely on effective closures.
-We introduce tensor-based, symmetry aware closures using equivariant neural networks (ENNs) and present an algorithm for enforcing algebraic contraction relations among tensor components.
-The modeling approach builds on the structure tensor framework introduced by Kassinos and Reynolds to learn closures in the rapid distortion theory setting.
-Experiments show that ENNs can effectively learn relationships involving high-order tensors, meeting or exceeding the performance of existing models in tasks such as predicting the rapid pressure-strain correlation.
-Our results show that ENNs provide a physically consistent alternative to classical tensor basis models, enabling end-to-end learning of unclosed terms in RANS and fast exploration of model dependencies.
+Accurate and generalizable Reynolds-averaged Navier-Stokes (RANS) models for turbulent flows rely on effective closures, but currently available closures are notoriously unreliable.
+Kassinos \textit{et al.} (J. Fluid Mechanics, \textbf{428}, pp. 213-248, 2001) hypothesized that this unreliability of RANS models was due to an insufficient description of the statistical state of the turbulence and proposed a set of structure tensors as a candidate for a sufficiently rich description.
+To test this hypothesis for the rapid pressure-strain term, we introduce tensor-based, symmetry aware closures in terms of the structure tensors using equivariant neural networks (ENNs), and present an algorithm for enforcing algebraic contraction relations among tensor components.
+Using data from rapid distortion theory, experiments show that such ENNs can effectively learn relationships involving high-order tensors.
+The resulting ENN structure tensor models are orders of magnitude more accurate than existing models for the rapid pressure-strain correlation, effectively validating the Kassinos \textit{et al.} hypothesis for this term.
+Results show that ENNs provide a physically consistent alternative to classical tensor basis models, enabling end-to-end learning of unclosed terms in RANS and other tensor modeling domains, and rapid exploration of model dependencies.